1916 Bursary Fund

 Who cannot apply for a 1916 Bursary?

-- Students who are not first-time entrants to higher education and plan to start study in September/October 2022.
+- Students who are not first-time entrants to higher education

-- Students who have already received a qualification at the same level.
+- Students who have already received a qualification at the same level

-- Students on a full-time or part-time undergraduate course in a publicly funded institution that takes less than two years to complete, or on the successful completion of which a student is awarded a major higher education and training award at level 5 or below on the National Framework of Qualifications.
+- Students on a full-time or part-time undergraduate course in a publicly funded institution that takes less than two years to complete, or on the successful completion of which a student is awarded a major higher education and training award at level 5 or below on the National Framework of Qualifications

-- Students whose reckonable income is assessed as over the maximum income limit, currently €24,500 gross for the family in 2021.
+- Students whose reckonable income is assessed as over the maximum income limit

-- Postgraduate students.
+- Postgraduate students

-- Students in years other than 1st year.
+- Students in years other than 1st year

 What do I need to do before I start my application form?